thecodebeneath/codebeneath-lab-aws/route53/README.md

 ## Server Certificate
-Use Let's Encrypt to issue a wildcard cert for `*.codebeneath-labs.com` Install Certbot, then follow these steps:
+Use Let's Encrypt to issue a wildcard cert for `*.codebeneath-labs.com` Install Certbot and the Route53 plugin, (Ref: https://certbot-dns-route53.readthedocs.io/en/stable/) then follow these steps:

 ```
 aws sts get-session-token --duration-seconds 900